-A North Wales Regional Partnership Board Children's Transformation Programme subgroup has been developed for the region with representation from across health, social care and education.
-The group will provide strategic direction in respect of supporting families with health and social care needs across North Wales and ensure that children and families with complex care needs receive seamless, integrated care and support that helps them achieve what is important to them.
+The North Wales Regional Partnership Board Children sub-group has been developed with representation from across health, social care and education.
+The group will provide strategic direction for supporting families with health and social care needs across North Wales and ensure that children and families with complex care needs receive seamless, integrated care and support that helps them achieve what is important to them.
+The group will review this chapter and agree priority areas as part of their work plan.